Ipswich–Ely line: Ely and Newmarket Railway and GER operation (1862–1922)

 At the same time as the ENR line opened, a new low level island platform was provided at Newmarket to remove the need for trains to reverse into and out of the old terminal station.
 This station then primarily became a goods station, although it was used by passenger services on race days and was linked to the new platform by a footbridge.
 Provision for passengers on the new platform was not overgenerous at first, leading to a number of complaints in the local newspapers.
 The GER provided a waiting room in 1881.

 There was still no direct line between Bury St Edmunds and Ely, so trains had to reverse in the Newmarket area.
 A link was provided with a new line between Chippenham Junction (west of Kennett) station and Snailwell Junction on the ENR opened on 1 September 1880.
 The GER built four cottages at Snailwell Junction in 1882 for local staff.

 The GER started operating the "North Country Continental" train over the route between Parkeston and Manchester in 1883.

 On 2 June 1884 became a railway junction when the first section of the Mildenhall branch opened.
 The line through to Mildenhall opened on 1 April 1885.

 A new station to cater for racegoers was opened at Newmarket Warren Hill (just north of the tunnel) on 4 April 1885.
 This was primarily for people attending race meetings at Newmarket arriving from the north and east with those from the south using the original terminal station.
 Warren Hill was not a through station but a two-platformed terminus station with some associated carriage sidings.

 On 4 January 1887 the ENR was leased to the GER and in 1898 was fully vested.

 A new junction at Coldham Junction Cambridge was opened and the approach to Cambridge improved with the new arrangements coming into force on 17 May 1896.

 The current Newmarket station was opened by the Great Eastern Railway on 7 April 1902 and located 800 yd south of the site of the original Newmarket station.
 The 1879 platform closed at this time.

 London and North Eastern Railway (1923–1947)

-Following the grouping of 1923 the lines became part of the London & North Eastern Railway.
+Following the grouping of 1923 the lines became part of the London and North Eastern Railway.

 Despite being a heavily used section of line, it remained single until 1938 when the section between Soham and Snailwell Junction was doubled.
 This was fortuitous as the route carried significant traffic during the Second World War to the many airbases located in East Anglia.
 Indeed, it was one of these trains that was involved in the accident detailed below.

 Between 1945 and 1948 Newmarket Warren Hill station was closed to passengers although it is believed the last train ran in August 1938.
 The platforms and sidings remained in situ.